videojs/videojs-contrib-ads/README.md

 ![](ad-states.png)

-The ads plugin starts in the `init` state and immediately transitions to `content-set` if a video is loaded.
-Transitions with solid arrows are traversed when an event with the appropriate type is triggered on the player.
-Dotted-line arrows indicate a transition that occurs when a timeout expires.
-The timeline at right shows how the ads plugin communicates with your integration.

 ## Plugin Options

 The ad framework can be configured with custom settings by providing a settings object at initialization: